udhayshankar/trackwebserver/README.md

 # trackwebserver

 Trackwebserver application logs the user record whoever request for the viewing image in the text file.
+Image resource and file logs are stored and acessed from the project directory.

 /ping - returns response code 200 and string OK when file /tmp/ok is present, if file is not present returns 503 service unavailable